 Provide a personalized experience

 71% of consumers prefer a personalized ad experience.
-Geofencing allows you to personalize ads for when audiences are in a certain location.
-I'd say, these ads won't hyper-personalized (that's more of geo targeting's territory), but hyper-relevant to your target audience
+Geofencing campaigns allow you to personalize ads when audiences are in a certain location.
+We'd say, these ads won't be hyper-personalized (that's more of geo targeting's territory), but hyper-relevant to your target audience

 Entice customers away from your competition